avantrec/soco-cli/README.md

 If the command is unsuccessful, the **`error_msg`** field contains an error message describing the error.

-### Asynchronous Commands (Experimental)
+### Asynchronous Actions

 It's sometimes useful for the HTTP API server to respond immediately while its invoked action continues to run in the background.
-For example, if one wants to invoke a `play_file` action, and allow it to run in the background.
+For example, if one wants to invoke a `play_file` action, and have the server respond immediately while the file is played in separate process.

 This can be achieved by prefixing the action with `async_`.
 For example: